awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudwatch-agent.md

 For 64\-bit EC2 instances for Windows Server, you can perform the migration to the CloudWatch agent automatically or manually\.
 For on\-premises servers and virtual machines, the process must be performed manually\.

 **Note**
-During the migration process, the data sent to CloudWatch may be interrupted or duplicated\.
+During the migration process, the data sent to CloudWatch might be interrupted or duplicated\.
 Your metrics and log data will be recorded accurately again in CloudWatch after the migration is completed\.

 We recommend testing the migration on a limited number of instances before migrating an entire fleet to the CloudWatch agent\.
 After migration, if you prefer log collection with SSM Agent, you can return to using it instead\.